awsbpfeiff/Systems-Manager-Labs/Lab_4_SessionManager.md

 1. Expand the messages and you will see a full output of the terminal session.
     ![](./media/image6.png)

-This is powerful because now you have an easy interface to review session logs and you can also create metric filters and alarms based on specific log file entries (e.g. sudo).
-The alarms can then send messages to an SNS topic to alert or initiate automated workflows.
+This is a powerful integration because now you have an easy interface to:

+* Review session logs
+* Create [Metric Filters](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/MonitoringLogData.html) and alarms based on specific log file entries (e.g. sudo)
+* CloudWatch Alarms can then carry out actions like shutdown an instance or send the Alert details to an SNS topic